JaydenBeckwith/DNAtools/README.md

 # DNAtools
 This is a collection of Python scripts for variant analysis pipelines, with a focus on identifying and visualising predicted splice-disrupting mutations.

-This toolkit allows you to run SpliceAI on VCF files, filter variants based on predicted splice impact, and convert results into MAF format for downstream visualization (e.g. with `maftools` in R).
+This toolkit allows you to run SpliceAI on VCF files, filter variants based on predicted splice impact, and convert results into MAF format for downstream visualisation (e.g. with `maftools` in R).

 ## Workflow Overview